 Only in Japan could something so obsessed with detail, patience and completism exist.
 This KPGC10 Nissan Skyline GT-R scale model is, quite simply, astounding, measuring over 21 inches in length at 1:8 scale and comprised of over 400 individual pieces that you assemble yourself — but that’s not even the astounding part.
-Each one of those individual pieces is mailed to you separately, week by week, over a span of two years.
+Those individual pieces are mailed to you separately, week by week, over a span of two years.

 The subscription lasts 100 weeks to be exact, with four to five pieces arriving each time with a small book about the GT-R itself.
 Just imagine the anticipation that you’ll feel whenever a new volume appears.
 Will it be a windshield wiper?
 A spare tire?
 The passenger-side door!?

 The pieces are designed to be assembled without glue, because god forbid you screw up one of the most expensive models you’ll probably ever build.
 Volumes cost ¥1799 ($15) each, which means by the time the project is done you will have spent $1500 on a scale car.